-Introduction to ImmobilienScout24 API Authentication Model
+Introduction to ImmoScout24 API Authentication

-System (in OAuth known as Consumer1 ) uses:
+For authentication purposes, your application (in OAuth known as Consumer1 ) uses:

-system key and
+consumer key and

 Two-legged OAuthis a form of authentication where an application makes API requests without a user context.
 It requires a

-system secret, and an
+consumer secret, and an

 access token.
 The